lnsy-dev/lnsy-dev.github.io/_posts/2025-07-09-my-latest-context-engineering-setup.md

 There are a few other options that are still in motion, but I think I’m going to be sticking to the CLI/Sublime combination going forward.

 Rather than “prompting,” I have been writing carefully worded markdown files describing the functionality and targets for the LLM.
-I have gone back to focusing on single files for the LLM—in the end, as a programmer, you have to contemplate cognitive load, and you simply can’t understand what the LLM has done and the consequences of it if you are trying to read 3-4 or a dozen files.
+I have gone back to focusing on single files for the LLM.
+As a programmer you have to contemplate cognitive load, and you simply can’t understand what the LLM has done and the consequences of it if you are trying to read 3-4 or a dozen files.

-The closer I get to translation, the better the LLM works.
-That is to say, I am not asking it to reason at all; I am using the LLM as a compiler between natural language and code.
+The closer I get to translation the better the LLM works.
+I am not asking it to reason at all; I am using the LLM as a compiler between natural language and code.
 I think this presents immense possibilities.

 ## Small Projects